 I joined my Dad in the company in 2001.
 By then, out of the dozens of early competitors, only two TV cabinet makers remained in the USA: ours and a long-time competitor that had long ago been purchased by a large conglomerate.

 In 2004, our company supplied the majority of the cabinets used by Sony in its American-assembled rear-projection TVs.
 That year we reached all-time highs in production.
 The very next year we closed the business.
 Most big screens made in 2005 no longer used wood cabinets and those that did would come from Mexico.

 But our story does not end there.

 With the encouragement of my Dad, I founded Standout Designs in 2006.
-While I no longer had our factory, I still lived in Pennsylvania.
+While I no longer had our factory, I lived in Pennsylvania.
 While I had no sales force, I had the Internet.
-Most importantly, I had the desire to carry on the family trade pioneered by my grandfather 60 years earlier and carried on by my father for decades.
+Importantly, I had the desire to carry on the family trade pioneered by my grandfather 60 years earlier and carried on by my father for decades.

 I looked at what others were doing in the "TV stand" space and found that most TV stands were cheaply made and it showed.
 Many required customer assembly and a great many were imported.